Discover Brazil

 Day 6 Fly to Foz do Iguaçu • Marvel at the Iguaçu Falls (Brazilian side)

-Following a very early start, take a transfer (four hours) to São Paulo Airport for our 1hr 45min flight to the city of Foz do Iguaçu.
-After arrival, we spend three hours exploring one of the world’s great natural wonders: the Iguaçu Falls.
+This morning, we head to São Paulo Airport for our 1hr 45min flight to the city of Foz do Iguaçu.
+Upon arrival, we head directly to one of the world’s great natural wonders, the Iguaçu Falls, where we have three hours to explore.
 Dividing Brazil and Argentina, it is twice as wide as Niagara Falls and comprises between 150 and 300 different cascades, depending on the season.
 Whenever you go, however, it’s spectacular.
-Guided by our tour leader, we visit some of the most beautiful viewpoints, including a dramatic panorama of the Devil’s Throat, the most powerful waterfall within the falls system.
-Our walk also passes through the largest remaining stretch of Atlantic forest in southern Brazil, home to diverse wildlife, including capybaras, tree frogs and monkeys; if we’re very lucky, we may see a jaguar or broad-snouted caiman.
-Accommodation: JL Hotel by Bourbon (or similar)
+Guided by our tour leader, we pass through the largest remaining stretch of Atlantic forest in southern Brazil to visit some of the most beautiful viewpoints in the park, including a dramatic panorama at the base of the Devil’s Throat, the most powerful waterfall within the falls system.
+Marvel at the waterfalls and expect to get sprayed!

-Day 7 See Iguaçu Falls on a rainforest train ride in Argentina
+Day 7 See Iguaçu Falls from the Argentina side

 We hop over to Argentina today (remember your passports!) to see Iguaçu Falls from a completely different angle.
-Upon arrival, we ride the scenic Rainforest Ecological Train through Iguazú National Park.
-Our journey is divided in two: the lower circuit (9,185ft/2,800m) takes us through the jungle for close-up views of the falls – you might get wet!
-The upper circuit (11,155ft/3,400m) offers panoramic views of the river.
-If you’re craving more explanation, you can opt to join La Gran Aventura: a two-hour exploration of the wild, taking adapted trucks and a powerboat to explore jungle trails and waterfalls.
-Accommodation: JL Hotel by Bourbon (or similar)
+Upon arrival, we ride the scenic Rainforest Ecological Train through Iguazú National Park up to the top of the falls.
+After viewing the Devil’s Throat from the top of the falls, we walk the upper circuit (11,155ft/3,400m), which offers panoramic views of the water system.
+We may see various wildlife, including the South American coati, which populate the park.
+If you’re craving a more adrenaline-fuelled viewing of the falls, you can opt to join La Gran Aventura: a two-hour exploration of the wild, taking adapted trucks and a powerboat to explore jungle trails and going directly into the waterfalls.
+Prepare to get wet!

-Day 9 Adventure through the Amazon: tractor, speedboat and night hike
+Day 10 Amazon Exploration: tractor, speedboat and night hike

 Bid farewell to the Amazon after breakfast.
 Leaving at 9am, we have a 1hr 40min speedboat ride to Mirante Lucia Almeida in Manaus before transferring (25 minutes) to Manaus Airport.
 If you’d like more time to explore Brazil, speak to your sales representative about extending your stay in Manaus.